-The trailhead is easily accessible from the town of Banff and Canmore as it’s only a 10-15 minute drive to the parking area.
-This makes it a great hike for those staying in Banff town as you can see the colossal mountain from the center of town and its a short drive.
-While the terrain is not challenging the sheer length and elevation gain requires strong legs.
+The trailhead is easily accessible from the town of Banff and Canmore, at a 10-15 minute drive to the parking area.
+This makes it a great hike for those staying in Banff town as you can see the colossal mountain from the center of town.
+While the terrain is not challenging, the sheer length and elevation gain requires strong legs.

-You have a few options for the hike as you can choose to hike to Bourgeau Lake or Harvey Pass each cutting a large chunk of the hike out.
+You have a few options for the hike as you can choose to hike to Bourgeau Lake or Harvey Pass, each cutting a large chunk of the hike out.
 This makes it a great hike in Banff for all skill levels as it can be adjusted.

-Mount Bourqeau Hike
+Mount Bourgeau Hike and Lake

 5 – 10 hours

-- Parking: Bourgeau Lake Trailhead
+Bourgeau Lake Trailhead

 Parking For The Bourgeau Hike

 There is a nice parking area for this trailhead on the south side of Trans Canada.
-If you are traveling from Banff there is a cross over the lane, just make sure to keep your eyes out for it.
-If you miss a turn on Trans Canada it may be a while until you have the option to turn around.
+If you are traveling from Banff, there is a cross over the lane.
+Just make sure to keep your eyes out for it.
+If you miss a turn on Trans Canada, it may be a while until you have the option to turn around.

 Mount Bourgeau Trail Route Description

-Continue on the switchback trails up scree crossing avalanche paths.
-You’ll pass two unnamed ponds, stop and admire them and keep going around the pond until you reach Harvey Pass which is another 2.3 km further.
+Continue on the switchback trails up scree, crossing avalanche paths.
+You’ll pass two unnamed ponds, stop and admire them and keep going around the pond until you reach Harvey Pass, which is another 2.3 km further.
 It’s here that you can see Sunshine Village.

-If you look to your left you’ll see Mt.
+If you look to your left, you’ll see Mt.
 Bourgeau.
 You have 2.7 km and 400 meters to go.
-This section took us roughly an hour, and since it was already a long day we were definitely feeling it, but pushed on.
-It might look tough, but there is no scrambling involved and instead of loose scree you’ll find a lot of beautiful wildflowers.
+This section took us roughly an hour, and since it was already a long day, we were definitely feeling it but pushed on.
+It might look tough, but there is no scrambling involved, and instead of loose scree, you’ll find a lot of beautiful wildflowers.

 Mount Bourgeau is high in elevation and will have snow on it in early June and October.
-The best time to hike Mount Bourgeau is between mid June and Mid September.
-It’s a long one so check the weather before heading out.
+The best time to hike Mount Bourgeau is between mid-June and Mid September.
+It’s a long one, so check the weather before heading out.

 How Long Does Take To Hike to Mount Bourgeau?

 We were able to complete the trip in around six hours with over a half-hour at the summit.
-Unless you’re trail-running don’t expect to complete it any sooner as the average time is around eight hours.
-This is a full day hike so come prepared.
+Unless you’re trail-running, don’t expect to complete it any sooner as the average time is around eight hours.
+This is a full-day hike, so come prepared.

 How Hard is it to Hike Mount Bourgeau?

 You must have the endurance to complete this hike, but the good news is you can always turn around when you reach the lakes and still have an awesome day!
-If you’ve done Mount Allan in Kananaskis it’s similar to that in difficulty.
+If you’ve done Mount Allan in Kananaskis, it’s similar to that in difficulty.

 How Busy is Mount Bourgeau Lake Hike?

-Mount Bourgeau is easily accessible from Banff and it makes it one of the busier hikes in Banff National Park.
-The good news is the limited parking lot does keep numbers down so if you get a parking spot you’ll still have an enjoyable time.
-We passed many groups enjoying this hike, however most stopped at the lakes.
+Mount Bourgeau is easily accessible from Banff, and it makes it one of the busier hikes in Banff National Park.
+The good news is the limited parking lot does keep numbers down, so if you get a parking spot, you’ll still have an enjoyable time.
+We passed many groups enjoying this hike.
+However, most stopped at the lakes.

 Wildlife Awareness on Mount Bourgeau

 Before any hike or walk-in the Canadian Rockies, you need to have bear spray.
 Remember that the bear spray is worthless if it’s in your pack, you’ll need to be able to grab this in two seconds or less in an emergency.
-We wear our bear sprays on our hip.
+We wear our bear sprays on our hips.

 The likeliness of seeing wildlife on this trail is high.
 It is a moderately trafficked trail, but bear sightings have occurred.
-The meadow and valley is prime grizzly habitat and the trail has been closed in the past due to bear activity.
+The meadow and valley is prime grizzly habitat, and the trail has been closed in the past due to bear activity.
 We saw a male grizzly near the saddle of this hike.
-Thankfully he was fairly far away and we had a large group.
+Thankfully he was fairly far away, and we had a large group.

 What to Wear On a Hike?

 The most basic principle of what to wear hiking is layering.
-Anyone that has spent time in wilderness or mountains can speak to the fact your temperature can fluctuate a lot on a hike.
-You can easily start off cool at the base of the mountain and get hot as soon as you begin moving.
+Anyone that has spent time in the wilderness or mountains can speak to the fact your temperature can fluctuate a lot on a hike.
+You can easily start off cool at the mountain base and get hot as soon as you begin moving.

-Banff National Park Hikes
+Other Banff National Park Hikes